oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 Install TAO on your Mac tutorial
 ================================

-Let’s install TAO on your Mac, we don’t provide yet a self-installable package for Mac but do not panic, it is easy !
+Let’s install TAO on your Mac, we don’t provide yet a self-installable package for Mac but do not panic; it is easy!

 Let’s: